oppia/oppia-web-developer-docs/Acceptance-Tests.md

       } as const;
     ```

-    For roles that don't require super admin privileges, such as `LoggedInUser`, add the developer to add the factory to the array inside `createNewUser` under `composeUserWithRoles(BaseUserFactory(), [...])`.
+    For roles that don't require super admin privileges, such as `LoggedInUser`, add the factory to the array inside `createNewUser` under `composeUserWithRoles(BaseUserFactory(), [...])`.
 This ensures that the new user role is included when creating a new user instance.

     Please ensure to follow the appropriate conventions and guidelines while adding new user-utilities files to the user-factory to maintain consistency and clarity in the testing process.